RMRRailfanner/Group-Participation-Guidelines/README.md

 * Disturbing images depicting violent acts or gore
 * Videos showcasing violent incidents

-Terrorism and Violent Extremism: The community of Railway Adventures has a zero-tolerance policy for terrorism and violent extremism.
+Terrorism and Violent Extremism: Our Community has a zero-tolerance policy for terrorism and violent extremism.
 Any content promoting or glorifying such acts is not tolerated, including:
 * Depictions of or support for terrorist or extremist attacks
 * Depictions of or support for the leaders or representatives of terrorist or extremist organizations
 * Sharing the slogans, images, flags, manifestos, or icons of terrorist or extremist organizations, either in whole or in readily identifiable part